Macrotyloma uniflorum: Medicinal uses

 Scientists from the Indian Institute of Chemical Technology have found that unprocessed raw horse gram seeds not only possess antihyperglycemic properties, but also have qualities which reduce insulin resistance.
 The scientists made a comparative analysis between horse gram seeds and their sprouts and found that the seeds have greater beneficial effects on the health of hyperglycemic individuals.
 The majority of antioxidant properties are confined to the seed coat and its removal would not do any good.
 Raw horse gram seed is rich in polyphenols, flavonoids, and proteins, major antioxidants present in fruits and other food materials.
 The seed has the ability to reduce postprandial hyperglycemia by slowing down carbohydrate digestion and reducing insulin resistance by inhibiting protein-tyrosine phosphatase 1 beta enzyme.

 Indian regional specifics

-In India, it is also known as ulavalu, gahat, muthira, kulath, or kulthi.
+In India, it is also known as ulavalu, gahat, muthira, kulath, khollu or kulthi.
 It is used to make popular dishes like Kulitan Saaru, Kulitan Upkari, Kulitan Ghassi (coconut curry preparation), and an idli-like preparation (but not fermented) called Kulitan Sannan.